nayrezz/1800_202310_BBY18/readme.txt

 ├── scripts                     # Folder for scripts
     /authentication.js          # Authenticates and logs in the user.
-    /browseRequest.js           # Used in browserequest.html -> Creates and populates the requests cards and other subordinate functions (delete request, delete old  urgent requests and calculate time elapsed.)
+    /browseRequest.js           # Used in browseRequest.html -> Creates and populates the requests cards and other subordinate functions (delete request, delete old  urgent requests and calculate time elapsed.)
     /firebaseAPI_BlockBuddy.js  # API for firebase.
     /main.js                    # Used in main.html -> inserts name from firestore.
-    /myRequests.js              # Used in myRequests.html -> similar to browserequest, creates and populates cards for the user and subordinate functions (delete requests, calculate time elapsed)
+    /myRequests.js              # Used in myRequests.html -> similar to browseRequest, creates and populates cards for the user and subordinate functions (delete requests, calculate time elapsed)
     /profile.js                 # Used in profile.html -> Populates user info, allows edit of user info, saves user info and a small function to set the location on the dropbox.
     /reply.js                   # Used in reply.html -> Gets and displays the request information, creates cards for replies and populates them, saves the reply information into firestore.
     /request.js                 # Used in request.html -> Saves request information with other validation functions (turns amount field on and off depending on 'paid' being toggled, allows only numbers and decimals for amount)